-This Warm Spicy Spinach Dip is a great year round appetizer; great for football games and backyard barbecues!
+This Warm Spicy Spinach Dip is a great year round appetizer; great for football games, backyard barbecues and holiday appetizers.

 Have you heard?
 The Broncos are headed to the playoffs for the AFC Championship this weekend!
 They’re playing the New England Patriots; proud owners of the ‘deflategate’ drama so I say, look out for anything boys!
 Although at my house this Warm Spicy Spinach Dip is the only thing that’ll be coming your way!

 I don’t typically plan my Sundays around the game but I’ve usually got it on and this season I’ve seen more than most.
 I’m usually busy doing something in the kitchen but on playoff days?
 I try to invest myself more fully; after all, my orange cat is named after Peyton Manning…it would not do to miss him at this critical time would it?

 Oh the years I avoided spinach dip.
 When I think of all of the foods I would not touch for years into my adulthood because they had such bad memories from childhood it’s sad.
 Avocado, Brussels Sprouts, Broccoli and Spinach rank right up there.

 I know this dip has transformed from whatever I started with years ago but I brought those water chestnuts into the mix from a different recipe; I really like the bit of crunch they add to an otherwise creamy dip.
 You could call them optional but I wouldn’t; they really do add some flavor and a texture that I think is important.

 When I say Spicy; it’s really pretty mild as written just to make sure everyone can enjoy it.
 Want some more heat?
 Add more hot sauce to satisfy your taste but be careful; just a bit at a time.
 Once you shake in half the bottle, you can’t take it back!